Certain real surfaces in $\mathbb{C}^2$ with isolated singularities: Abstract

-near the origin.
 We prove that $M_t$ is not locally polynomially convex if $t<1$.
 The local hull contains a ball centred at the origin if $t<\sqrt{3}/2$.
-We also prove that $M_t$ is locally polynomially convex for $t\geq\dfrac{\sqrt{15-\sqrt{33}}}{2\sqrt{2}}=1.076...$.
-We show that, for $\sqrt{3}/2\leq t<1$, the local hull of $M_t$ contains a one parameter family of analytic discs passing through the origin.
-We also show that local polynomial convexity of the union of finitely many pairwise transverse totally-real submanifolds of $\cplx^n$ at the origin (their intersection) implies local polynomial convexity of the union of their sufficiently small $\smoo^1$-perturbation at their intersection, the origin.
+We also prove that $M_t$ is locally polynomially convex for $t\geq \sqrt{\dfrac{3}{2}}$.
+We show that, for $\sqrt{3}/2\leq t<1$, the polynomial hull of $M_t\cap \ba{B(0;\dl)}$ contains a one parameter family of analytic discs passing through the origin for every $\dl>0$.
+We also prove that, if we remove the higher order terms from the graphing function of $M_t$, it is locally polynomially convex for $t\geq\dfrac{\sqrt{15-\sqrt{33}}}{2\sqrt{2}}$.
 Some new results about the local polynomial convexity of the union of three totally-real planes are also reported.